And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 Yes.

-They always go if a man does something, look at the Mark Foley thing.
+They always go, if a man does something, look at the Mark Foley thing.

 They're going on about that on and on and on.

-But if it's uh a woman doing this, they they don't tell us, and they even uh look at Mary Kay Latano, they they make her a movie star.
+But if it's a woman doing this, they don't tell us.

-Two hundred two two hundred teachers have been charged.
+200 teachers have been charged.

-It does seem that the well and I disagree with you about one thing.
+I disagree with you about one thing.

-Uh when when when we do get news of it, it seems like most of the abusive teachers are women.
+When we do get news of it, it seems like most of the abusive teachers are women.

-Yeah, but but but we're never told about it.
+Yeah, but we're never told about it.

 That's right.